true-async/php-true-async-rfc/basic.md

 1. If the coroutine is awaited using the `await` operator, the exception is propagated to the awaiting points.
-If multiple points are awaiting, each will receive the exception.
+If multiple points are awaiting, each will receive the same exception (**Each await point will receive the exact same exception object, not cloned**).
 2. The exception is passed to the `Scope`.
 3. If the `Scope` has an exception handler defined, it will be invoked.
 4. If the `Scope` does not have an exception handler, the `cancel()` method is called,